Hafizh Syahrin

-Hafizh Syahrin bin Abdullah (born 5 May 1994) is a Malaysian motorcycle racer, set to race in WorldSBK in 2022 With MIE Honda.
-In 2018, he became the first ever Southeast Asian to race in the MotoGP category.
+Hafizh Syahrin bin Abdullah (born 5 May 1994) is a Malaysian motorcycle racer, who most recently competed in WorldSBK in 2024 on a Ducati in JDT Racing Team colors.
+He raced full time in the series in 2022 and 2023 with MIE Honda.
+In 2018, he most notably became the first ever Southeast Asian to race in the MotoGP category.

 Career

 Early career

 Hafizh was born on 5 May 1994 in Selangor, Malaysia, and grew up in Selangor.
 He began his career at the age of 9, in pocket bikes, where he eventually acquired the nickname "King of Pocket Bikes".
 It was not long before his talent began to show, after his racing debut on pocket bikes the following year.
 Dominating the pocket bike category soon after, he was discovered by Leong at one of the pocket bike tracks, purely by chance.

 In 2007, at the age of 13, Hafizh made his debut in the Cub Prix championship in dominating style, finishing his first year on the Yamaha LC135 Cup class second overall.

-His form continued the following year, as Petronas Sprinta Raceline team's youngest rider, taking 3rd overall in the Yamaha Givi Cup in 2008, and in the process also making waves through his entries in the Novice category, with similarly impressive results.
+Hafizh's form continued the following year, as Petronas Sprinta Raceline team's youngest rider, taking 3rd overall in the Yamaha Givi Cup in 2008, and in the process also making waves through his entries in the Novice category, with similarly impressive results.

 Hafizh started the 2009 season on a high, winning the opening race of the season at Alor Setar with a win in the Novice category.
 With 7 wins out of 8 rounds, and the other also being a podium finish, his dominance in the category was so unrivalled that he opted to forego the final two rounds.
 The youngster switched to race against his more illustrious and seasoned seniors in the Expert category, finishing with podium results.
 He also finished third in the Asia Road Racing Underbone 115cc Championship.

 Graduating to take on the expert category in 2010, the switch was seamless as Hafizh literally broke down all the barriers, and tore the competition apart.
 Despite a massive revamp in the technical regulations that led to the renaming of the expert category to become the CP130 category, these changes did little to rattle Hafizh's cage.

-By the time the season drew to a close in Penang's Padang Kota Lama, the 16-year-old had finished off the competition, to emerge as the championship's youngest ever CP130 champion, erasing the record set by Norizman Ismail who was the Expert champion in 2005 at the age of 20.
+By the time the season drew to a close in Penang's Padang Kota Lama, Hafizh had finished off the competition, to emerge as the championship's youngest ever CP130 champion, erasing the record set by Norizman Ismail who was the Expert champion in 2005 at the age of 20.

-2010 was also significant as the 16-year-old made the step up to the bigger league, the Petronas Asia Road Racing Championship aboard a 600cc SuperSport bike.
+2010 was also significant as Hafizh made the step up to the bigger league, the Petronas Asia Road Racing Championship aboard a 600cc SuperSport bike.
 Against a much older and experienced field, the youngster held his own to finish his debut season in a respectable 12th from 39 riders.
 He finished fourth in the same series in 2011.
 He moved into the Spanish Moto2 series in 2012, finishing sixth there.